ros2-gbp/launch-release/launch/doc/source/architecture.rst

 - :class:`launch.substitutions.PythonExpression`

   - This substitution will evaluate a python expression and get the result as a string.
-  - You may pass a list of Python modules to the constructor to allow the use of those modules in the evaluated expression.

 - :class:`launch.substitutions.LaunchConfiguration`

   - This substitution gets a launch configuration value, as a string, by name.

-- :class:`launch.substitutions.IfElseSubstitution`

-  - This substitution takes a substitution, and if it evaluates to true, then the result is the if_value, else the result is the else_value.

 - :class:`launch.substitutions.LaunchDescriptionArgument`